About

 After graduating from the University of Michigan, I headed straight back to my favorite city in the world, Rome, to work as an au pair and spent a few more months eating as much pizza (potato, preferably) as possible.

 I had a brief stint back in the USA, but within months realized that the 9-5, 2 weeks of vacation cubicle lifestyle was not for me.
-So, here I am in Seoul, teaching English while planning a Southeast Asian adventure.
+So, I moved to Seoul and taught English for two years and then headed out on a four month backpacking adventure around Southeast Asia.

 Besides travel and food, I love craft beer, the ocean, a great view, and The Beatles.
 I’m a die hard Wolverine fan and the hardest part of being abroad is missing college football season.
-That, and the lack of avocados and sour cream in this part of the world.
 I have a weakness for horrible reality television, you’ll never find me without my Kindle or iPhone, and I absolutely adore elephants.

 And at any moment in time I am probably planning my next great meal.